EdouardDidier/ZedChessEngine/README.md

 ## Dependencies
 - [SDL2](https://www.libsdl.org/)
-- [Visual Studio](https://visualstudio.microsoft.com/fr/) was used for this project but any IDE can be used.
+- [Visual Studio](https://visualstudio.microsoft.com/fr/) was used for this project, but any IDE can be used.

 ## Build instructions